mrjasvinliyun/mrjasvinliyun.github.io/index.md

 ##### Kota Kinabalu, Sabah     [mrjasvinliyun.github.oi](mrjasvinliyun.github.io)
 > ##### Interested in open source (Laravel framework, Python django, Javascript, Database Design & Etc)
 ---
 > ##### *To look upon job environment whereby can utilize my educational background, experiences and skills in a position that requires innovative and challenges and career advancement opportunity.
 I am keen to learn new things, new experiences and new responsibility as well.
-I have passionate about software architecture and engineering*.
-Open minded about technology and willing to learn from others.
+I have passionate about software architecture and engineering.
+Open minded about technology and willing to learn from others.*
 >
 ---